kamenco/battle/README.md

 ## FEATURES
 This application is for entertainment.

-The language that was used is Python3 and Git Bash.
+The language that was used is Python3 and Git Bash, Visual Studio Code.
 Git Bash is an application that interfaces with the operating system through written commands.